TONG-H

 • store a container created by createStore(), where data is changed and saved.

-• action an object, include a type property required and other properties. the kinds of type decide how many actions that a store have.
+• action An object include a required type property and other business related properties.
+The different values of the type determine the number of actions that a store can perform.

-• reducer a function, receive an action ,and return a new state instead of change the present state. automatically triggered by store.dispatch()
+• reducer a function, receive an action ,and return a new state. it automatically triggered by store.dispatch()

 Redux Methods

-• createStore(), reducers as parameter is required, an initial state if you need, the third argument is enhancer like middleware
+• createStore(), reducers as parameter is required, an initial state, the third argument is enhancer like middleware

 • provider allow the redux hooks and connect to components